 But it was in the guise of the Operator that Slender Man really gained mainstream appeal, when amateur filmmakers Troy Wagner and Joseph Delage cast him as the Operator, the faceless antagonist of their documentary-style YouTube series Marble Hornets.

 Over four years, the two have produced 77 terrifying videos and racked up over 65 million views.
 There’s even a thriving YouTube video spin-off of people reacting to Marble Hornets.
 In fact, some people still don’t know if Marble Hornets is real or not.
 Just look at this earnest Yahoo!
 Answers post.

 Most film academics hold that horror movies don’t just reflect individual fears – the most successful ones often tap into the anxieties and repressed fears of society itself.
 So, Frankenstein and King Kong can be read as parables for the moral chaos and uncertainty of the Depression.
 More recently, Eli Roth has interpreted his Hostel series as a reaction to Abu Ghraib.

 In this context, Slender Man makes perfect sense.
 He’s a perfect storm of 21st century culture.
 He’s not only a product of modern anxieties about pedophilia (remember, Slendy snatches children), he also plays into fears about the digital age.

-He’s a pseudo-documentary, played out on a collective scale
+“Slender Man is a pseudo-documentary, played out on a collective”

 Presented in the form of newspaper articles of unknown origin, found footage, altered ‘vintage’ photos, Slender Man questions the fundamental reliability of online information.
 In an age where everything we do is recorded for posterity online, he’s proof that some things remain fundamentally, scarily unknowable.